diaspora/diaspora/README.md

 and will need to be started every time you wish to use or run the test suite for Diaspora.

+### Configure Diaspora

+Diaspora needs to know where on the internet it is.
+Copy config/app_config_example.yml to config/app_config.yml, put your url into the url field, and make any other needed configuration changes.

 ### Run the server

 `./script/server` will start both thin and the websocket server.
 If you want